With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 4-PIN Connection Header 4-PIN Connection Housing Square ProtoBoard 4 x Female Connection Terminals

 Cut a piece of hook-up wire at least 16-inches in length.
-This gives you enough room to come out of the mixer and into an Arduino sitting next to the ...
+This gives you enough room to come out of the mixer and into an Arduino sitting next ...

 Strip away 1/8-inch of insulation on one end of the long wire.